 News & Events

-- The 53rd Japanese Occupational Therapy Congress and EXPO in 2019
+The 54th Japanese Occupational Therapy Congress and EXPO (Online)

 The Third Five Year Strategy for Occupational Therapy (2018-2022)